an0ndev/An0nDev/README.md

 ### What I'm working on
 HTStack: basically a super easy way to build and deploy web applications in C++.
-It works, sorta... the thread pool implementation is borked, and I'm missing some crucial HTTP/2 stuff like WebSockets.
+It works, sorta...
+I'm working on a better way to configure web applications at runtime, and I'm missing some crucial HTTP/2 stuff like WebSockets.
 But it's a work-in-progress, and I'm updating it in my spare time.

 ### What's coming next